Key statutes, regulations and adopted international standards

 These guidelines contain rules that telecommunication business operators should comply with when they collect, use and transfer information such as communications history, information on callers that includes callers’ ID and location information (caller information) for telecommunications (phone calls).

-Guidelines regarding personal information of the caller in the service of notification of caller information
+Guidelines regarding personal information of the caller in caller information notification service

 Certain telecommunication business operators provide a service of notifying the caller’s information to the receiver of the call (the caller information notification service).
 Because caller information is treated as personal information, the MIC has adopted the ‘Guidelines regarding personal information of the caller in the context of caller information notification services’.